IS492-SP26/team-project-ai-streamer/README.md

 https://canvas.illinois.edu/courses/64886/discussion_topics/1075469
 # team-project-ai-streamer
 team-project-ai-streamer created by GitHub Classroom
+- Team Member - Danni Wu, Fitz Song, Caroline Wen
+-
 # Autonomy-Calibrated Governance for AI Livestream Agents
-- Team Member - Danni Wu, Fitz Song, Caroline Wen
 This project develops a research prototype that explores autonomy calibration and governance mechanisms for AI-driven livestream agents operating in open public environments.
 Rather than building another chatbot or VTuber engine, we focus on designing a governance layer that sits between a Large Language Model (LLM) and a livestream interface.

 ## 🧠 Problem Statement and Why It Matters
 AI livestream agents—such as AI VTubers and autonomous digital personas—operate in environments that differ fundamentally from traditional chatbot settings.
 Livestream contexts are **real-time**, **public**, and **highly dynamic**.
 Audience interactions unfold over extended multi-turn conversations, often shaped by platform-specific slang, emotes, and financially incentivized prompts.
 These environments introduce reputational and platform-level risks that do not exist in closed, developer-controlled applications.

 Recent research in LLM security shows that **multi-turn adversarial interactions are significantly more effective than single-turn attacks**, as models struggle to maintain safety guardrails across extended dialogue.
 At the same time, governance and agent literature highlights a structural pattern: as systems become more autonomous, the **risk surface expands**.

 This creates a core tension between:
 - **Autonomy**, which enables personality, improvisation, and engagement
 - **Safety**, which requires constraint, mediation, and oversight

 Most existing defenses assume structured input formats or developer-controlled contexts.
 These assumptions do not hold in open livestream chat, where inputs are:
 - Unstructured natural language
 - Culturally situated (e.g., evolving emotes and slang)
 - Continuously interactive and multi-turn

 As a result, creators face a practical tradeoff.
 Restricting autonomy preserves safety but reduces expressiveness.
 Allowing greater autonomy increases engagement but raises the risk of adversarial steering, policy violations, or persona breakdown.
 We therefore frame this as an **autonomy calibration problem**.
 The challenge is not merely filtering harmful content, but dynamically adjusting the level of autonomy an AI agent is granted in response to contextual risk.
 This matters now because AI agents are transitioning from passive tools to semi-autonomous actors, livestream-based AI personas are increasing in scale and visibility, and accessible governance mechanisms remain underdeveloped for non-expert creators operating in adversarial public environments.

-## Target Users and Core Tasks
+## 👥 Target Users and Core Tasks

 ### Primary Users

-- AI VTuber creators
-- Small development teams building autonomous digital personas
-- AI entertainment startups
+- AI VTuber creators, Small development teams building autonomous digital personas, AI entertainment startups
 ### Secondary Stakeholders

-- Streaming platforms
-- Moderation teams
-- Audiences interacting with AI agents
+- Streaming platforms((Twitch, YouTube)), Moderation team, Audiences interacting with AI agents

 ### Core Tasks